Clinch Mountain Echo

 This 7" was recorded as part of the sessions for Mountain Song Favorites album, which was released later in November 1959, and also featured on a Picture Sleeve 7" EP, released in the same month as the single (Beneath The Maple / Choo Choo Comin' // Carolina Mountain Home / Trust Each Other (Starday SEP-107) Jun 1959).

 'Billboard' magazine reviewed the release in their 15th June 1959 edition, two weeks before they reviewed the SEP-107 EP.
-Both sides garnered three stars with Beneath The Maple being described as:- "Fine mountain approach by the brothers on a tune that reminices of better days.
+Both sides garnered three stars with Beneath The Maple being described as:- "Fine mountain approach by the brothers on a tune that reminisces of better days.
 For traditional devotees."; and Trust Each Other as:- "Weeper is done to the support of country string backing that includes fiddles, guitars and banjos.
 Good harmonizing by the brothers."[1]

 Ralph re-cut Trust Each Other with James King on the Wango Stanley Brothers Classics: Introducing James King album, and later with Iris DeMent on his Clinch Mountain Sweethearts CD.